dcunited001/dcunited001.github.io/_drafts/our-revolution-of-empowerment-engineering-diffusion-of-influence.md

           confer influence
       - if influence exchanges (via wealth, role, or otherwise) could be mapped out in a graph for democratic and communist systems
-        - for both is the nodes in the graph would be defined by the hierarchical organizations of business, government, party and family/social institutions
+        - for both, are the nodes in the graph would be defined by the hierarchical organizations of business, government, party and family/social institutions
         - the ways in which influence is exchanged in communist